krakrukra/PocketAdmin/README.md

 and only then waits for a specified number of milliseconds.
 This is done to help payloads run at the
 very first insertion, even into a completely new machine.
 The problem is, it might take many seconds
 before host will do its initializations (e.g. install drivers).
 This way you dont have to put huge
-delays at the start of the payload, since the "DELAY " command only waits for GUI elements to update.
+delays at the start of the payload, and the "DELAY " command only waits for GUI elements to update.

 4. "STRING " command only accepts ASCII-printable characters, max length of the string is 400 characters.
 If you want to type a string in a different language, make sure that target machine's GUI is set to your